Communities for Clean Water Shared Values Statement

 Blessing:

-Everyone here walks, lives, and breathes within these sacred lands of Tewa Peoples.
-As we begin our activities, let us fully acknowledge where we are and give thanks for living mountains, valleys and waters, which sustain our lives and form Tewa ancestral homelands and those of land-based Peoples.
-Let us ground our activities in awareness of where we are and may the mannerism of Tewa Peoples enter our lives and fill us with gratitude, love, care, and respect for all that is shared between us and all beings.
+Everyone here walks, lives, and breathes within these sacred lands of Tewa, Tiwa and Towa Peoples.
+As we begin our activities, let us fully acknowledge where we are and give thanks for living mountains, valleys and waters, which sustain our lives and form Tewa, Tiwa and Towa ancestral homelands and those of Land-Based Peoples.
+Let us ground our activities in awareness of where we are and may the mannerism of Tewa, Tiwa and Towa Peoples enter our lives and fill us with gratitude, love, care, and respect for all that is shared between us and all beings.

 Values Statement